jeffreylederer/Tournament/readme.md

 Each league has the following properties:

+- Start Week - Which order of play week item for the first week of the league.
+See Order of play chapter below.

 - Team Size – how many players on each team

 - Allowed Ties – if matches can end in a tie score.